 Under the terms of Almonty's long-term supply agreement it was required to engage the services of a mining consultant to review the status of the Los Santos Project.
-Subsequent to December 31, 2011, the Company received a final report from the mining consultant that contained recommendations with respect to areas of improvement and investment that may be required by Almonty in order to provide a level of comfort that Almonty's optimization plans, mining development and exploration programs will be sufficient in order for Daytal to perform its obligations throughout the term of the contract and thereby provide assurance that its customer will have access to the agreed supply of tungsten concentrate over the life of the contract.
-Almonty has complied with this provision of the long-term supply agreement and is in the process of reviewing the findings of the mining consultant with its customer.
-Future capital spending plans may be increased or otherwise altered as a result of this review.
+During the quarter ended March 31, 2012, the Company received a final report from the mining consultant that contained recommendations with respect to areas of improvement and investment that may be required by Almonty in order to provide a level of comfort that Almonty's optimization plans, mining development and exploration programs will be sufficient in order for Almonty to perform its obligations throughout the term of the contract and thereby provide assurance that its customer will have access to the agreed supply of tungsten concentrate over the life of the contract.
+Almonty has reviewed the findings of the operational review with the mining consultant and its customer.
+Almonty believes that its current optimization program, enhanced tungsten recovery program and exploration campaign to extend the life of mine will enable it to satisfy its obligations under the long-term supply agreement.
+Almonty's future capital spending plans may be increased or otherwise altered as a result of ongoing review and discussions with its customer over the life of the supply agreement.